hypzeh/sandbox-tool/README.md

 The tool might be useful in running student course work submissions during assessment.
 The user interface should allow the user to select a program and choose the relevant permissions.
 As a minimum, the tools should be able to restrict an executing program’s ability to access the file system, to access the network and to access other devices and peripherals.
 A windowed interface will be useful for interactive use of the tool for less experienced users.
-The tool will be tested by executing itself in its sandbox as well as executing other samples of coursework.
+The tool will be tested by executing itself in its sandbox & executing other samples of coursework.